 Section 5.
-Benefits
+Consumer Option benefits

 MHBP offers a High-Deductible Health Plan (HDHP) called Consumer Option.
 The Consumer Option benefit package is described in this section.
 Make sure that you review the benefits that are available under the benefit product in which you are enrolled.